input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

-It takes an encrypted vote vector $\mathbf{c}$, an original vote unit vector $\mathbf{e}_i$, a randomness vector $\mathbf{r}$, which was used during encryption algorithm $ElGamalEnc$ and an shared election public key $pk$.
+It takes an encrypted vote vector $\mathbf{c}$, an original vote unit vector $\mathbf{e}_i$, a randomness vector $\mathbf{r}$, which was used during encryption algorithm $VoteEnc$ and an shared election public key $pk$.
 As a result it generates a proof value $\pi$.
 \begin{equation}